magento/devdocs/src/cloud/project/user-admin.md

 -  Create an API token

    You can generate an API token on your account that can be used for secure machine access to an environment through an SSH connection.
-You can use the API token to enable login workflows for automated processes.
+Use the API token to enable login workflows for automated processes.

    On projects with the MFA enforcement feature enabled, you must use the API token to authenticate SSH access requests from automated accounts. to bypass authentication workflows which require 2FA.